You know what email is and you know what marketing is – so why is email marketing so hard to get right?

 You can also customize the colors on forms to stand out from the rest of your site.

-If your website is on WordPress, you can take your opt-in forms to the next level with Thrive Leads:
+If your website is on WordPress, you can take your opt-in forms to the next level with Thrive Leads, which you can get here:

 - Create all kinds of high-conversion forms.